 - Extraordinary work requests.
 In the late 1990s, you find a set of formal requests to use interns in the political work surrounding the International Criminal Court on the Former Yugoslavia, and in the Department of Peacekeeping Operations.
 This flies in the face of other regulations preventing interns from holding what would normally be staff responsibilities.
 While in many ways the world has never known such a sluggish bureaucracy as when nations come together to decide stuff, the UN’s rules and regulations even covering gratis personnel are inherently flexible.
 They can be rewritten based on agreement of Member States, adapted to new situations.

 Ok so that’s what you’ll find out about the general scope and patterns of UN internships, with a few highlights that can help inform your UN internship search strategy.

 But which agencies are the most popular, you ask?

 Good thing, because that’s where we’re turning to next.

 Top 10 UN agencies that hire interns

-UN reporting on interns leaves some room for improvement, although I’m sure collecting these data is not an easy task.
+UN reporting on interns leaves some room for improvement, although as someone who has worked on collecting internal UN system data, I’m sure collecting this information is no easy task.
 But the available information does give a sense of where the opportunities exist—and where your toughest competition may be.